mdippery/bucknellbug/README.md

 tag in this repository.

-The version represented in this repository, slated to be v2.1, was never released publicly, but you can build and run it yourself -- the current code works fine.
-However...
+The version represented in this repository, slated to be v2.1, was never released publicly, but you can build and run it yourself—the current code works fine.
+However…

 ## Status